6 Common Budgeting Methods to Know Where Your Money Goes

 Perhaps you know you need a budget but you’re not sure which one to choose.
 The best place to start is to be realistic about your spending and habits.
 You know what your strengths and weaknesses are.

-For instance, if you’re the type of person who loses their wallet and keys on a weekly basis, then an envelope system is not practical for you.
+For instance, if you’re the type of person who loses their wallet and keys weekly, then an envelope system is not practical for you.
 If you are self-employed and your money fluctuates week to week, then the zero-sum method doesn’t provide the flexibility you need, and you might be better off with the Pay Yourself First method.